jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 W_1
 $$
-at that point.
+at the same point.
 Therefore, the amount of adjustment for each paramter at
 $$
 (W_1, W_2)
 $$